NNairIITK/Enhanced_Sampling_Methods_Tutorials/Replica_Exchange_MD/README.md

        ANALYSIS          :   Contains post processed files and plots.

+   **Note:**

-   **Note: This script uses the geometric progression to generate the required temperatures.**
+       This script uses the geometric progression to generate the temperatures.

    **More Details will be updated Soon.......!!!!**

          Cheers!!!!